 The work of this consortium will be based on a placemaking model of community development.
 Placemaking looks at many dimensions in addition to real estate development, including the neighborhood engagement, design, and activation of public spaces.
 The model is designed to build on the existing strengths in Council Bluffs in order to promote community, activities and wellness.

-Recruitment is currently underway to hire a Chief Executive Officer (CEO) of the new organization.
-Following the hiring, board members and the new executive will further develop a shared vision for placemaking in Council Bluffs, with the help of community input.
-One of the first tasks of the new board and CEO will be naming and branding the merged organization.
+The Board of Directors hired Chet Jackson as the CEO to lead the new organization.
+Board and staff are now developing a shared vision for placemaking in Council Bluffs, with the help of community input.
+One of the first tasks will be naming and branding the merged organization.
 Stay tuned.

 Director of Grants Programs, Iowa West Foundation